wp-plugins/shorten-url/readme.txt

 2. The configuration page of the plugin

 == Changelog ==

+= 1.6.2 =
+* NEW: icons
+* NEW: delete data on uninstall
+* NEW: list the custom posts if they exist

 = 1.6.1 =
 * BUG: The import function were not working ... now solved